 1 tablespoon of ground flax seeds plus 3 tablespoons of water equals one egg.

-- This is my second favorite egg substitute for baking.
-This is a great egg substitute when you need eggs to bind in baked goods.
+- This is my one of my favorite egg substitutes for baking.
+This is a great vegan egg substitute for binding.

 - I love using a flax egg for breads, muffins, lentil loafs (meatloafs) veggie burgers and cookies.

-- Bonus points: flax seeds are really good for you and high in anti-cancerous lignans and Omega 3 fatty acids.
+- Flax seeds are really good for you and high in anti-cancerous lignans and Omega 3 fatty acids.
+(1)

 1 tablespoon of ground chia seeds mixed with 3 tablespoons of water equals one whole egg